StevenBlack/hackfest/readme.md

 ### Epistemology of Bitcoin (some high level conclusions)

-Why does it feel like explaining Bitcoin is so hard?
-It feels like understanding Bitcoin has a high activation energy, with an elevated  "hump" that dissuades many people from understanding it.
+Why does it feel like properly explaining Bitcoin is so hard?
+Understanding Bitcoin certainly has a learning curve.

+It feels like understanding Bitcoin requires a certain *activation energy*, with an elevated  "hump" that dissuades many people from fully understanding it.

-Sorta like an endothermic reaction in chemistry, where there's typically an energy hump that needs to be overcome before the reaction can proceed.
+It's like an endothermic reaction in chemistry, where there's typically an energy hump that needs to be overcome before the reaction can proceed.

 ![Activation energy](assets/endothermic-reaction.png)

 The other thing about explaining Bitcoin is that it's a broad subject with orthogonal facets.
-Explaining Bitcoin involves explaining things that are ***related***, but ***not correlated or interdependant***.
+Explaining Bitcoin involves explaining things that are ***related***, but ***not correlated**.
 This makes it hard to know where to start.
+A linear logical narrative doesn't appear to exist.
 One finds oneself having to go back to the beginning to introduce a new primitive concept, then moving forward with the combined abstractions, again and again.

-**Explaining Bitcoin sometimes feels like a Tarantino movie**, where the story is told in a non-linear fashion, and you have to go back to the beginning to understand.
+**Explaining Bitcoin sometimes feels like a Tarantino movie**, where the story is told in a non-linear fashion, and you have to go back and forth through the narrative to more fully understand.

 | ![](assets/pulp-fiction.jpg) |  ![](assets/kill-bill.jpg)    |
 | ---- | ---- |